mcmonkeyprojects/SwarmUI/src/BuiltinExtensions/ComfyUIBackend/README.md

-# ComfyUI Backend Extension For StableSwarmUI
+# ComfyUI Backend Extension For SwarmUI

-This extension enables the use of [ComfyUI](https://github.com/comfyanonymous/ComfyUI) as a backend provider for StableSwarmUI.
+This extension enables the use of [ComfyUI](https://github.com/comfyanonymous/ComfyUI) as a backend provider for SwarmUI.

-Among other benefits, this enables you to use custom ComfyUI-API workflow files within StableSwarmUI.
+Among other benefits, this enables you to use custom ComfyUI-API workflow files within SwarmUI.

 You can also view the ComfyUI node graph and work with custom workflows directly in the UI when any comfy backend is enabled.